Karen Brown, M.A.

 Web Developer/IT Specialist

 Charlie is the Center's web and IT specialist.
 He maintains and updates CAIP's websites, oversees content management, assists with the design of web and print assets, and handles IT support.
 He has a B.A. in Digital Media specializing in web and game development and has an interest in using new media for educational purposes.
 Outside of the office, Charlie's biggest interests are games, geeky gadgets, world history, and ferrets.

 Victor Ramey, M.S.
 (1948-2005)

 Mr. Ramey established the APIRS office in 1981.
-He authored this web site, and produced many educational materials during his 25 year tenure with this office.
+He authored our initial websites and produced many educational materials during his 25 year tenure with this office.
 He passed away on November 24, 2005.

 Read more about Vic.